-Tom is a noun acting as the object of the preposition.
+Tom is a noun acting as the object of the preposition in.

-Why Tom ate those hot peppers is a clause acting as the object of the preposition.
-Tom is the subject of the clause, and ate is the verb, so we know it is a clause.
+Whatever Tom is selling is a clause acting as the object of the preposition.
+Tom is the subject of the clause, and is selling is the verb, so we know it is a clause.